Cumberland, Ontario: Cumberland Heritage Village Museum

 The Cumberland Heritage Village Museum, which depicts rural life in a village setting during the 1920s and 1930s, celebrated its 35th anniversary on September 25, 2011.
 The museum features a General Store, one-room schoolhouse and antique vehicles at the village garage, a tractor-pulled wagon ride, and farm animals.
 The former Knox Presbyterian/United Church building (1904–1980) and its artefacts were relocated from Vars to the Cumberland Heritage Village Museum.
 A memorial Roll of Honor and plaque from the Knox Presbyterian Church are dedicated to its members who served and to those who gave their lives in the First World War.
 A memorial scroll from the Knox Presbyterian Church is dedicated to its members who served in the Second World War.

 Every other Sunday, the Ottawa Valley Live Steamers and Model Engineers are on site to give rides on their model trains.
 The museum has a collection of over 20,000 artifacts, including ceramic, textile and agricultural equipment, many of which have never been on display.
-The museum and artifact collection were included amongst other architecturally interesting and historically significant buildings in Doors Open Ottawa in 2012.
+The museum and artifact collection were included amongst other architecturally interesting and historically significant buildings in Doors Open Ottawa in 2012, with the museum partaking annually in the event as of 2025.